enonic/old-xp-doc/doc/appendix/release-notes/index.rst

 Release Notes
 =============

-Enonic XP |version| is a minor release, with cool new feature and many improvements and fixes - there are no breaking changes.
+Enonic XP |version| is a minor release, with cool new feature and many improvments and fixes - there are no breaking changes

 Enonic XP installers
 --------------------
 A new download page is now available, providing native installers for OSX and Windows.
-The installers bundle the Java Runtime Environment (JRE) which greatly simplifies testing of Enonic XP.
+The installers bundles Java Runtime Environment (JRE) and as such simplifies testing of Enonic XP greatly.
 Developers are still recommended to use traditional Java installation as building applications will require access to the Java Development Kit (JDK)

 Enonic XP installation docs :ref:`getting_started_guide`